 As a result, you may get denied for an auto loan refinance, or get an offer for a higher rate than what you’re currently paying.

 “When you decide to refinance any loan, the ultimate goal is to save money, reduce monthly payments, and possibly secure a lower interest rate,” says Katie Ross, education and development manager at American Consumer Credit Counseling.

 The mileage limit varies from lender to lender.
 However, if you want to get an auto refinance loan with bad credit and high mileage, you’ll need to shop around and ask about limits.

-If that happens, the lender no longer has collateral on the loan.
+If that happens, the lender no longer has collateral on loan.
 Also, you may no longer want to make payments on a loan where the car no longer runs.

 1. Don’t refinance at all